electronics-and-drives/skill-JSON/README.md

 *false* in Skill.

-I spend little effort on the performance of the converting functions, because the JSON files that are considered in the on-top application are small.
+I spend little effort on the performance of the converting functions, because the JSON files that are considered in my on-top application are small.

 ## Setup